monarch-initiative/phenomics/docs/pages/clin-phen.md

  - **Stephanie Ware**: Laterality Birth Defects
  - **Stephanie Sherman**: DS-Congenital Heart Disease

-**Session 3: Phenotypes in harmony.** What standards and methods exist to create harmonize phenotypes and support translational interoperability for mechanism discovery?
+**Session 3: Phenotypes in harmony.** Interactive sessioin to discuss:

-_Speaker:_ Melissa Haendel
+  - What are your challenges in standardizing, aligning, analyzing, and sharing your phenotype data?
+  - What are your analysis challenges?
+  - What are your challenges in obtaining the correct/best data for your purposes?

+### Day 2

 **Session 4: Breakout session I.** Small Breakouts will include translational teams of X01 investigators, developmental biologists and basic researchers, tool developers and ontologists/data modelers.
 The breakouts will focus on defining end-to-end phenotype collection to integration processes to address specific clinical or translational questions.